Secure access to a key vault

 Applications access the planes through endpoints.
 The access controls for the two planes work independently.
-To grant an application access to use keys in a key vault, you grant data plane access by using a Key Vault access policy.
+To grant an application access to use keys in a key vault, you grant data plane access by using a Key Vault access policy or Azure RBAC (preview).
 To grant a user read access to Key Vault properties and tags, but not access to data (keys, secrets, or certificates), you grant management plane access with RBAC.

 The following table shows the endpoints for the management and data planes.

 Azure China 21Vianet:

 |Keys: encrypt, decrypt, wrapKey, unwrapKey, sign, verify, get, list, create, update, import, delete, recover, backup, restore, purge

 Certificates: managecontacts, getissuers, listissuers, setissuers, deleteissuers, manageissuers, get, list, create, import, update, delete, recover, backup, restore, purge

 Secrets: get, list, set, delete,recover, backup, restore, purge

 |Key Vault access policy or Azure RBAC (preview)|